 First German edition of Dapper's description of the Middle East, including Mesopotamia or Algizira, Assyria, and Anatolia; the second part is entirely devoted to Arabia.
-Dapper's work is of special importance for its original and new information on Islam, Arab science, astronomy, phi-
+Dapper's work is of

 Old repair to view of the Tower of Babylon (slight loss to image).
 Engraved armorial bookplate "ex Bibliotheca Blomiana" to pastedown.
 Formerly in the Ottoman collection of the Swiss industrialist Herry W. Schaefer.